visgl/loaders.gl/modules/shapefile/docs/api-reference/shp-loader.md

 ## Format Summary

-ESRI Shapefiles are the historical standard for storing Geospatial vector data.
+ESRI Shapefiles are a popular file format for storing geospatial vector data.
-The format has been around since the late 90s, so a huge amount of data is in this format.

-The Shapefile format consists of a number of files that are designed to be kept
+The format consists of a number of files that must be stored together and with the same file name.
+Files with extensions `.shp`, `.shx`, `.dbf` must exist;
-together: `.shp`, `.shx`, `.dbf`, and possibly others.
+additional files with other extensions such as `.prj` and `.cpg` may exist.